Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Memory Map
 ~~~~~~~~~~

-The cx2341x exposes its entire 64M memory space to the PCI host via the PCI BAR0
+The cx2341x exposes its entire 64M memory space to the woke PCI host via the woke PCI BAR0
 (Base Address Register 0).
 The addresses here are offsets relative to the
 address held in BAR0.